Table of Contents

 var area = CreateChartArea();

-// area might be null when running without GUI
+// area can be null when running without GUI

 if (area != null)